by Katherina Baranova MD and Matt Cecchini MD FRCPC

 An atypical carcinoid tumour is a type of lung cancer made up of neuroendocrine cells.
 In the lung, this tumour starts from the neuroendocrine cells normally found in the walls of the airways and is often located in the central part of the lung near the heart.
 Since it is closely associated with airways, it can block and lead to the collapse of the lung.
 It can also invade the airway which can lead to coughing up blood.

-The neuroendocrine cells in an atypical carcinoid tumour can make and release hormones such as serotonin.
+The symptoms of an atypical carcinoid tumour depend on the size of the tumour and the location of the tumour in the lungs.
+Large tumours that block a central air passage can cause coughing and difficulty breathing.
+The tumour cells can make and release hormones such as serotonin.
 The extra serotonin can cause symptoms such as flushing and diarrhea.
 Doctors describe these symptoms as carcinoid syndrome.
 These symptoms atypically only occur if the tumour has spread to the liver.

 The diagnosis of atypical carcinoid is usually made after a small sample of tissue is removed from the lung in a procedure called a biopsy or a fine needle aspiration (FNA).
 However, imaging can also lead a doctor to suspect carcinoid.